 Black wanted the board to think about it in terms of how many people it would bring to the Deerfield Valley on Sept.
 26.

 "He's picking 40 films out of the hundreds he's received," said Black.
 "It's estimated that each of its filmmakers will come with six to 10 people.
-That would be 250 people, assuming no else shows up."

 The issue that the Dover Selectboard had to discuss was its own budget for events.
 Approving Gilpin's request would put the board over by $7,500 for the fiscal year.

 Black explained that 75 percent of the funds could come from this fiscal year and the remaining 25 percent would come from the next fiscal year budget.

 "I don't think fiscal year is important in economic development," said Selectboard Chairman Randy Terk.

 Before the board approved, Black showed his support for the funding.